sdmx-twg/vtl/v2.2/docs/reference_manual/operators/Aggregate and Analytic operators/Analytic invocation/content.rst

 For the invocation at Component level through the **calc** operator or the **calc** clause, the resulting Data Set retains all the original components of the input Data Set plus the components explicitly calculated by it (see the calc operator).
+The Attributes calculated within the **calc** clause are maintained in the result; for all the other Attributes that are defined as viral, the Attribute propagation rule is applied (for the semantics, see :doc:`/reference_manual/vtl_dl_rulesets/viral_attributes` and the "Attribute Propagation Rule" section in the User Manual).

 For the invocation at Component level through the **filter** operator or the **filter** clause, the resulting Data Set retains all the original components of the input Data Set (see the filter operator).
 The scalar value assumed by the